-Hepatic insulin-like growth factor (IGF) axis contains ligands, receptors, substrates, and ligand binding proteins.
-Accumulating data demonstrated that aberrant IGFs signalings might lead to malignant transformation of hepatocytes or HCC progression, especially in IGF-II or IGF-I receptor (IGF-IR) as key molecules in hepatocarcinogenesis[67] or rat xenograft models[68], affects the molecular pathogenesis of HCC, thus providing the rationale for targeting IGF axis in HCC[69].
+The hepatic insulin-like growth factor (IGF) axis contains ligands, receptors, substrates, and ligand binding proteins.
+Accumulating data have demonstrated that aberrant IGF signaling might lead to malignant transformation of hepatocytes or HCC progression, in particular, IGF-II or IGF-I receptor (IGF-IR) are key molecules in hepatocarcinogenesis[67] or rat xenograft models[68], and affect the molecular pathogenesis of HCC, thus providing the rationale for targeting the IGF axis in HCC[69].
 The biological activities of IGF-II or IGF-IR not only promote HCC cell proliferation or xenograft growth, but also confer resistance to standard treatments[70].
 Several strategies targeting this system including monoclonal antibodies against IGF-1R or small molecule inhibitors of the tyrosine kinase function of IGF-1R are under active investigation.
-For example, DX-2647, a recombinant human antibody, potently neutralizes the action of IGF-II, which is overexpressed in HCC[71] and impairs the xenograft growth of Hep3B but not HepG2 cell line with high p-STAT3 Levels, suggesting that STAT3 activation as one pathway that mediate resistance to IGF-II-targeted therapy in HCC[72].
+For example, DX-2647, a recombinant human antibody, potently neutralizes the action of IGF-II, which is overexpressed in HCC[71] and impairs xenograft growth of the Hep3B but not HepG2 cell line with high p-STAT3 levels, suggesting that STAT3 activation is one pathway that mediates resistance to IGF-II-targeted therapy in HCC[72].

 The over-expression of hepatic IGF-IR in human HCC promotes HCC cell proliferation, and attaching importance to IGF-IR might improve the prognostic or therapy of HCC[73].
-Enhancer of zeste 2 polycomb repressive complex 2 subunit (EZH2) as a regulator of promoting IGF-IR induced sorafenib resistance of HCC in vitro by directly transcriptionally repressing a set of microRNAs including miR-101, miR-122, miR-125b, and miR-139[74-76].
-A model for an EZH2-miRNAs-IGF-IR regulatory axis might provide insights into how to reversal sorafenib resistance in HCC.
-Silencing IGF-IR gene by specific shRNA on the inhibition of cell proliferation in vitro or rat xenograft growth in vivo to elucidate it as a novel molecular-targeted therapy for HCC.
+Enhancer of zeste 2 polycomb repressive complex 2 subunit (EZH2) is a regulator of promoted IGF-IR induced sorafenib resistance of HCC in vitro by directly transcriptionally repressing a set of microRNAs including miR-101, miR-122, miR-125b, and miR-139[74-76].
+A model of an EZH2-miRNAs-IGF-IR regulatory axis might provide insights into how to reverse sorafenib resistance in HCC.
+Silencing the IGF-IR gene by a specific shRNA to induce inhibition of cell proliferation in vitro or rat xenograft growth in vivo may be a novel molecular-targeted therapy for HCC.
 Several strategies targeting this system including monoclonal antibodies against IGF-IR and inhibitors of the tyrosine kinase function of IGF-IR are under active investigation.
 Gene-specific shRNA against IGF-signaling molecules as well as IGF-IR selective receptor tyrosine kinase (RTK)-inhibitors (tyrphostins) may therefore offer new therapeutic options[77,78].
-However, since specific shRNA is currently not applicable in HCC therapy, selective RTK-inhibitors represent the most promising approach for future therapeutic strategies.
+However, as a specific shRNA is currently not applicable in HCC therapy, selective RTK-inhibitors represent the most promising approach for future therapeutic strategies.

 SYNERGY OF NON-CODING RNAS

-While immunotherapy holds great promise for combating cancer, the limited efficacy due to an immunosuppressive tumor microenvironment and systemic toxicity hinder the broader application of immunotherapy[79,80].
-Combinatorial immunotherapy approach that uses a highly efficient and tumor-selective gene carrier to improve anticancer efficacy and circumvent the systemic toxicity.
-HCC is one of the multi- genetic diseases, and multiple studies have highlighted the key roles of noncoding RNAs (ncRNAs) in chemoresistance of HCC such as biomarkers and functional modulation of cellular response to sorafenib[81-83].
-Targeted chemotherapeutic agent, sorafenib, is known to show a statistically significant but limited overall survival advantage in advanced HCC, linked with the modulation of several intracellular signaling pathways through diverse operating biomolecules including ncRNAs[84-86].
-Accumulated evidences have demonstrated that ncRNAs (miRNAs, long ncRNAs or lncRNAs, and circular RNA or circRNA) could serve as biomarkers in diagnosis, prognosis, and treatment of HCC[87,88] that have been well-documented to participate in HCC progression with promoting or inhibiting roles[89,90].
+While immunotherapy holds great promise for combating cancer, its limited efficacy due to an immunosuppressive tumor microenvironment and systemic toxicity hinder the broader application of immunotherapy[79,80].
+Combinatorial immunotherapy approaches that use a highly efficient and tumor-selective gene carrier can improve anticancer efficacy and circumvent the systemic toxicity.
+HCC is one of the multi- genetic diseases, and multiple studies have highlighted the key roles of noncoding RNAs (ncRNAs) in the chemo-resistance of HCC such as biomarkers and functional modulation of the cellular response to sorafenib[81-83].
+Targeted chemotherapeutic agent, sorafenib, is known to show a statistically significant but limited OS advantage in advanced HCC, linked with the modulation of several intracellular signaling pathways through diverse operating biomolecules including ncRNAs[84-86].
+Accumulated evidence has demonstrated that ncRNAs (miRNAs, long ncRNAs or lncRNAs, and circular RNA or circRNA) could serve as biomarkers in the diagnosis, prognosis, and treatment of HCC[87,88] and have been well-documented to participate in HCC progression with promoting or inhibiting roles[89,90].